iapnetwork/docs/whitepapers/technical-whitepaper.md

 #### Installation

 The IAP Admin page allows application developers to configure the set of features required for their application.
 A developer can use the page to decide which tools and services they need, along with any particular configuration options, giving them the ability to restrict application access to the IAP.
 The configuration files can be modified to install any combination of the IAT tools that is required by the third party application.
 Each of the tools are also configured at this stage.
-The page creates the necessary containers, scripts and instruction sets to enable the developer to deploy the IAP Client in their environment, whether that be on local, remote, or cloud infrastructure or a combination of these.
-Other configuration settings are also determined during installation such as the batching strategy to be used and the extended list of public blockchains for the broadcaster service to use (described below).
+The page creates the necessary containers, scripts and instruction sets to enable the developer to deploy their configured IAP Client in their environment, whether that be on local, remote, or cloud infrastructure or a combination of these.
+Other configuration settings are also determined during installation such as the user authentication service to be used, the batching strategy to be used and the extended list of public blockchains for the broadcaster service to use (described below).

 #### Software Development Kits (SDKs)